paulrobertlloyd/paulrobertlloyd-v3/src/collections/_posts/2018-02-27-move_slowly_and_fix_things.md

 These aspects of my personality I'm familiar with, but recently I have come to acknowledge a third[^1].
 Although design gets conflated with the production of something new, its actually the act of [improving what already exists][3] -- organising a room, editing a text, refining an interface, refactoring a codebase -- that I enjoy the most.

-While others were wooed by the idea of designing for billions, the idea made me feel queasy.
-So did the thought of working for a large organisation, [although I gave it a try][4].
+While others were wooed by the potential of designing for billions, this idea made me feel queasy.
+So did the thought of working for a large organisation, [although I gave it a go][4].
 While others moved fast, eager to ship whatever they had built, I remained cautious, avoiding the frameworks and fads, instead doubling down on the foundational aspects of my craft.
 Today, as we come to terms with [the wreckage wrought by all this hastiness][5], I find myself eager to fix things; slowly, one small piece at a time.
 I hope you will join me.

 [^1]: While I take a degree of pride in these aspects, it's probaly worth acknowledging these as biases before I approach any new work.